wanghuacan/rebuttal/rebuttle.md

 In speech enhancement tasks, success might be defined by achieving a PESQ ≥ 2.0 (indicating acceptable perceptual quality) and a SNR ≥ 15 dB (suggesting good suppression of noise).
 Tasks failing to meet these thresholds are marked as failures.

 Considering the limited space and that this article is indeed more focused on algorithm and framework construction, we sincerely apologize for not adding a "comprehensive description" in this version.
-However, we promise that if we are fortunate enough to be accepted, the additional page will focus on introducing this content.
+However, we promise that in the revised version of this article we will add an extra page specifically to introduce this content.
 Thank you again for your interest.

 ## 17. Else【done】: In general I like the style of the figures, but I think they're too information-dense.
 They would be easier to understand if they were simpler in my opinion.